top of page

 imagem conf.jpg

-The Task Force for the Recognition of Climate as a Common Heritage of Humankind
+Task Force for the Recognition of Climate as Common Heritage of Humankind

 Coordination: